SUZUKI GSXR1100 Turbo

 My turbo bike

 After he got into the 200 mph club (two times: once unfaired, once faired) at El Mirage he seemed to forget about us as we never seemed to get mentioned in his web side.
+On his website he continually attacked our business and implied he had designed various bits like our complex oil scavenge system and breather/pop-off valve.
 Funny, but that's the way it always seems to be...you can't do it without the parts but as soon as you do it you thank everyone in the world except for the turbo/efi supplier.

 Update 2004: A long term acquaintance of ours showed up with a RSR ECU that he bought at a swap meet for next to nothing along with an eight injector wiring harness.
 The ecu and wiring harness had a lot of dust from El Mirage/Palmdale...something we are very familiar with.
 It seems Rick tried to remove a chip that we left accessible for system upgrades...
 Perhaps trying to "read" it (you can't) and he apparently killed it with ESD (electro-static discharge) rendering it a "dead puppy".
 We put in an upgrade chip and the ECU worked perfectly on our flow bench.
 We know it was Rick's ECU because we embed info into the electronics that the customer cannot access.
 When you get a big head and burn your bridges that others helped you build...Well, as they say "What goes around comes around".
 Rick could not come back to us for assistance after some things he said.
 The ECU is now back to business on some other project bike.
 Tough stuff.